ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 ## Game Options

 One of your root settings will be the name of the game you would like to populate with settings.
-Since it is possible to give a weight to any option it is possible to have one file that can generate a seed for you where you don't know which game you'll play.
+Since it is possible to give a weight to any option, it is possible to have one file that can generate a seed for you where you don't know which game you'll play.
 For these cases you'll want to fill the game options for every game that can be rolled by these settings.
 If a game can be rolled it **must** have a settings section even if it is empty.